lealiaxiong/Caltech_Covid19/index.md

 </p>

 <p>
    To see the daily case counts for the last 90 days, please use the toggle.
-Place the mouse cursor over the plot and scroll to view other dates.
+Drag to view other dates.

 <h2>Data sources</h2>

 <p>
   Caltech data transcribed manually from: https://together.caltech.edu/cases-testing-and-tracing/case-log.
   Date indicates the date that a case was posted on the case log (not the date of a positive test).
 CCC indicates Children's Center at Caltech.
+Omitted cases where the person had not been on campus in the last month.
 </p>

 <p>